-Visit Next 10 to download copies of The State of California Housing, California Migration Trends and California Employment by Income.
+Visit Next 10 to download copies of Current State of the California Housing Market, California Migration and California Employment by Income.
 To learn more about how California and all other states rank, visit Next 10's Compare 50 website at compare 50.org.